 We get the chi-square statistics with 1 degree of freedom is 1.44, p-value =0.2301, fail to reject the null hypothesis.
 That is, we do not have enough evidence to prove the hazard rate between high and low groups is different.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Did not report whether the p-valu is two-sided or one-sided(-1)

+Total: 9/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?

 I prefer using survival analysis to discuss if mortality is associated with serum LDL because the data is right censor.
 It is also better to divide serum LDL to high and low level because it would be easier to see if any different survival time between these two groups.
 Thus, we can compare whether the survival time is different between high and low serum LDL.
 The null hypothesis assumed no different of survival time between two groups.

+Performed analysis that are valid (2)

+Log-rank test+censored data (2)

+Total 4/10

 Discussion Sections: January 6 – 10, 2014